alexanderaugusto/alexanderaugusto/README.md

 # Hello dear!
 Nice to meet you 😃

-My name is Alexander, I am passionate about technology and how it helps people.
-I am currently involved in software development projects, mainly using JavaScript and Java.
+I'm a Computer Engineer who's always been fascinated by technology and the impact it can have on people's lives.
+Today, I work as a Software Architect, helping design efficient and thoughtful solutions.
+I'm constantly learning and keeping up with the latest in computing — growing and evolving is part of the journey.

 I am a Computer Enginner, graduated in institution [Inatel](https://inatel.br/home/).
 Although I really like software development, one of the areas that I am interested in, is the area of Aritifical Intelligence, I am beginning to study the subject, dedicating all my free time to learn about this new universe and thinking about in the future specializing in it.